ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 2. Your ssh public key
 3. About 10 minutes spare time.

-Once you have created an instance, login as `root` and run the first command to get your server in a secure environment.
+Once you have created an instance, login as `root` and run through these steps:

 Install `wget` if not already installed: